Canton of Neuchâtel: History

-County of Neuchâtel
+Principality of Neuchâtel

 Neuchâtel has a unique history as the only part of present-day Switzerland to enter the Confederation as a principality (on 19 May 1815).

 Its first recorded ruler, Rudolph III of Burgundy, mentioned Neuchâtel in his will in 1032.
 The dynasty of Ulrich count of Fenis (Hasenburg) took over the town and its territories in 1034.
 The dynasty prospered and, by 1373, all the lands now part of the canton belonged to the count.
 In 1405, the cities of Bern and Neuchâtel entered a union.
 The lands of Neuchâtel had passed to the Zähringen lords of Freiburg in the late 14th century as inheritance from the childless Elisabeth, Countess of Neuchâtel, to her nephews, and then in 1458 to margraves of Sausenburg who belonged to the House of Baden.

 Their heiress, Johanna of Hachberg-Sausenberg (Jehanne de Hochberg), and her husband, Louis I d'Orléans, duc de Longueville, inherited it in 1504, after which the French house of Orléans-Longueville (Valois-Dunois).
 Neuchâtel's Swiss allies then occupied it from 1512 to 1529 before returning it to its widowed countess.

 The French preacher Guillaume Farel brought the teachings of the Protestant Reformation to the area in 1530.
 Therefore, when the house of Orléans-Longueville became extinct with Marie d'Orléans-Longueville's death in 1707, Neuchâtel was Protestant, and looked to avoid passing to a Catholic ruler.
 The rightful heiress in primogeniture from Jeanne de Hachberg was Paule de Gondi, Duchess of Retz, who was Catholic.
 The people of Neuchâtel chose Princess Marie's successor from among fifteen claimants.
 (Note: The claimants were: